12/15/2009: The Dreamliner Performs Its Maiden Flight

 The hotly anticipated but much delayed Boeing 787 'Dreamliner' took to the skies for the first time on this day in 2009.

-DALLAS - Today in Aviation, after encountering numerous delays, the Boeing 787 Dreamliner prototype completed its maiden flight in 2009.
+DALLAS - Today, in 2009, after encountering numerous delays, the Boeing 787 Dreamliner prototype completed its maiden flight.
 The Dreamliner is considered innovative and revolutionary because it pushed the envelopes and boundaries in several developmental stages, increasing environmental aircraft efficiency while greatly improving the passenger experience.

 Boeing unveiled its plans for the groundbreaking 787 wide-body airliner on January 29, 2003, after the company axed its Sonic Cruiser concept.
 With a focus on efficiency, the manufacturer launched the program on April 26, 2004, with an order for 50 aircraft from All Nippon Airways (ANA) and a targeted introduction penned for 2008.